Questions and Answers

 Q. What happens to lost kids/adults?

-A. Stewards will be on hand to direct your loved one(s) to the lost child office.
+A. Appropriate will be on hand to direct your loved one(s) to the lost child office.

 Q. Will there be a family camping area?